sunchunqiang/aws-sdk-android-samples/AndroidPubSub/AuthenticatedPubsub.md

                     });
     ```

-Finally, your MainActivity.java and PubSubActivity.java should look like the following:
+Finally, your MainActivity.java and PubSubActivity.java should look similar to the following:

 ```
 package com.amazonaws.demo.androidpubsub;